 Appearance and Behaviour

-Beluga whales are dark grey as calves, and their skin lightens as they age, becoming white as they reach sexual maturity.
-They lack a pronounced rostrum or beak, and the top of their head is characterized by a round, flexible “melon” that focuses and modulates their vocalizations, including echolocation “clicks.”
-They are toothed whales, possessing 36 to 40 teeth in both the upper and lower jawbones.
+As Beluga whales grow, their initially dark grey skin lightens, eventually turning white upon reaching maturity.
+They have a distinctive round, flexible “melon” on their heads that helps control their vocalizations, including echolocation “clicks.”
+Belugas, categorized as toothed whales, have around 36 to 40 teeth in both their upper and lower jawbones.

 Beluga whales are covered with a thick layer of fat that accounts for up to 40 percent of their weight.
 The fat keeps them warm in the Arctic waters and stores energy as they can go for extended periods without food.
 Some beluga populations shed their outer layer of skin each summer during an annual molt.
 They rub against coarse gravel in shallow waters to help remove the old, yellowed skin layer.